Rogdham/pyzstd/index.rst

     Zstd library supports multi-threading compression, set :py:attr:`CParameter.nbWorkers` parameter > ``1`` to enable zstd multi-threading compression.

-    **The threads are spawned by underlying zstd library**, not by pyzstd module.
+    The threads are spawned by underlying zstd library, not by pyzstd module.

     .. sourcecode:: python